Fate of the Jedi

-Fate of the Jedi is a series of nine science-fiction novels set in the Star Wars universe.
+Fate of the Jedi is a series of nine science-fiction novels set in the Star Wars expanded universe (now known as Star Wars Legends).
 The series is written in three cycles by the authors Aaron Allston, Christie Golden, and Troy Denning.

 Overview

 The series picks up two years after the end of the Legacy of the Force series, which Aaron Allston and Troy Denning also contributed to.

 Outcast

 Outcast was written by Aaron Allston and was released on March 24, 2009.
 It reached #3 on the New York Times Best Seller list on April 12, 2009.

 Omen

 Omen was written by Christie Golden and was released on June 23, 2009.
 It reached #4 on the New York Times Best Seller list on July 12, 2009.

 Abyss

 Abyss was written by Troy Denning and was released on August 18, 2009.
 It reached #7 on the New York Times Best Seller list on September 6, 2009.

 Backlash

 Backlash was written by Aaron Allston and was originally scheduled for release on January 26, 2010, but was moved back to March 9 to give the author time to recover from his 2009 heart attack.
 The book reached #4 on the New York Times Best Seller list on March 28, 2010.